Differentiable Evolutionary Reinforcement Learning: Differentiable Evolutionary Reinforcement Learning ( )

-where, for each question $q$ from the training set $\mathcal{D}$, we sample a group of $G$ outputs $\{o_i\}_{i=1}^G$ from the old policy $\pi_{\theta_{\mathrm{old}}}$.
-The models $\pi_\theta$ and $\pi_{\theta_{\mathrm{old}}}$ are the current and previous policies, respectively.
-The terms $\epsilon$ and $\beta$ are hyper-parameters for the clipping range and the KL-divergence penalty against a reference policy $\pi_{\mathrm{ref}}$, with $D_{KL}$ detailed in \citet{shao2024deepseekmath}.
-Crucially, $A_i$ represents the group-wise advantage derived from the \textbf{parameterized reward function} within each group.
-For each output $o_i$ in a group, generated with respect to a given context $\mathcal{C}$, the reward $r_i$ is computed.
-The advantage is then defined as:
+\paragraph{Inner-loop (Policy Model Evolution)} We utilize GRPO for policy model optimization of the inner-loop (Green block in Figure~\ref{fig:training_loop}).
+The objective is defined as: where we sample a group of $G$ outputs $\{o_i\}_{i=1}^G$ from the old policy $\pi_{\theta_{\mathrm{old}}}$ for each question $q$ from the training set $\mathcal{D}$. $\pi_\theta$ and $\pi_{\theta_{\mathrm{old}}}$ denotes the current and previous policy. $\epsilon$ and $\beta$ denotes hyper-parameters for the clipping range and KL-divergence penalty against a reference policy $\pi_{\mathrm{ref}}$, with $D_{KL}$ detailed in~\citet{shao2024deepseekmath}.
+Crucially, $A_i$ represents the group-wise advantage derived from our \textbf{parameterized reward function} $R_{\phi}$.
+For a given context $\mathcal{C}$ and computed reward $r_i = R_{\phi}(o_i,\mathcal{C})$, the advantage is defined as:

-To investigate the impact of model plasticity and optimization efficiency, we implement two distinct \textbf{initialization strategies} for the inner loop: \textbf{1) Standard Initialization (\method):} In this setting, the policy model $\theta$ is re-initialized from the base model at the beginning of each inner loop.
-This ensures that the performance of $\theta$ is solely attributable to the efficacy of the current reward configuration $\phi$, providing an unbiased evaluation signal to the Meta-Optimizer. \textbf{2) Population-based Variant (\method-Pop.):} In the first inner-loop, we initialize the policy model from scratch.
-In later inner-loop training, we initialize the policy model as the model with the best validation performance from the last loop.
-This is similar to traditional evolutionary training where the policy model is evolved based on different training configurations \citep{shao2025dr,jaderberg2017population}, but our Meta-Optimizer captures the meta-gradient in a differentiable way.
-Moreover, the bi-level evolutionary training demonstrates a dynamic Meta-Reward signal.
-For fair comparison, we make sure that the total training step for \method-pop.'s inner-loop policy model remains the same as standard \method.
-This also saves computation because the outer-loop evolves more frequently.
+To investigate model plasticity and optimization efficiency, we implement two \textit{initialization strategies} for inner-loop: \textit{\textbf{1)} Standard Init} (denoted as \textbf{\method}): The policy $\theta$ resets to the original base model for each outer-loop iteration, ensuring that performance improvements are strictly attributable to the current reward configuration $\phi$. \textit{\textbf{2)} Population-based Variant} (denoted as\textbf{ \method-Pop.)}: In the first inner-loop, we initialize the policy model $\theta$ from the base model.
+Subsequently, the policy initializes from the highest-performing checkpoint of the previous iteration.
+This is similar to population-based evolution where the policy model is evolved from different training configurations \citep{shao2025dr,jaderberg2017population}, but our Meta-Optimizer captures the meta-gradient in a differentiable dynamic.
+For fair comparison, we ensure the total inner-loop training step of \method-pop. remains the same as standard \method, saving computation while allowing the outer-loop to evolve more frequently and dynamically.

-\paragraph{Outer-loop (Meta-optimizer Evolution)} We similarly employ GRPO to optimize the outer loop (blue block in Figure \ref{fig:training_loop}).
-In each iteration, the Meta-Optimizer $\pi_\psi$ samples a group of $n$ reward configurations $\Phi=\{\phi_1, \phi_2, \dots, \phi_n\}$, where $n$ denotes the rollout size.
-Each configuration $\phi_i$ is used to instantiate a reward function $R_{\phi_i}$ for training a corresponding inner-loop policy $\theta_i$.